-This course was designed to present some of the basic skills necessary to produce successful 2D hand-drawn animations.
-These skills included the art and techniques of hand-drawn animation, immersion in a variety of techniques exploring founding principles of animation, storytelling, drawing, and design.
+This course was taken during my sophomore year and was designed to present some of the basic skills necessary to produce successful 2D hand-drawn animations.
+These basic skills include the art and techniques of hand-drawn animation, immersion in a variety of techniques exploring founding principles of animation, storytelling, drawing, and design.

 Animation #6, Dialogue

-This was the final project of the course and we were tasked with animating a character speaking a short line of dialogue.
-The characters in this animation are the same ones from the Anticipation animation(#3), where the boy was on a pool floaty.
+This was the final project of the course where we animated a character speaking a short line of dialogue.
+The boy and the bee are the same characters from the Anticipation animation(#3), where the boy was on a pool floaty.

 Animation #5, Animated Background

-The goal for this assignment was to create a looping animation that contained three animated elements on an animated background, while also conveying a strong sense of mood.
+For this assignment, we had to create a looping animation that contained three animated elements on an animated background, while also conveying a strong sense of mood.
 This was the first animation where we used the masking tool to put the elements together rather than drawing everything on each frame.

 Animation #4, Character Study